 The liberal arts-centric Bachelor of Arts in Biological Sciences program at FIU is currently only open to freshman students.
 The online biology program has three start dates – summer, spring, and fall – and offers federal financial aid for online students, too.
 Prospective students must submit official high school transcripts, SAT/ACT scores, and an online application with a fee.

 Students pursuing the online Biology degree learn subjects in life sciences and look for solutions that affect our daily lives through the lens of the biological sciences.
-The 120-credit bachelor’s degree program requires completion of University’s Core Curriculum and General Science requirements along with prerequisite courses.
+The 120-credit bachelor’s degree program requires completion of the University’s Core Curriculum and General Science requirements along with prerequisite courses.

 The coursework includes general biology, general chemistry, and pre-calculus; most STEM subjects have a laboratory component.
 Students must also complete courses in cellular chemistry, genetics, evolution, and scientific literacy.
 Students gain technical skills in scientific research and transferable skills in critical thinking, communication, and collaboration thanks to the well-rounded curriculum.